wellosoft/redox-os-builder/README.md

 docker buildx build --platform $PLATFORM -f Dockerfile-toolchain -t $TAG$:toolchain . --push
 ```

-The difference is `pkg` is based on Ubuntu 24 while toolchain is Ubuntu 22 (to allow lower GLIBC).
+The difference is `pkg` is based on Ubuntu 24 (While be using official toolchain which happens to have compatible GLIBC) while toolchain is Ubuntu 22 (to allow lower GLIBC).

 #### The build is finished, how to make it available to GitHub Pages?